Landlords, tenants fill courts as eviction moratorium ends

-PROVIDENCE, Rhode Island (AP) — Gabe Imondi, a 74-year-old landlord from Rhode Island, had come to court hoping to get his apartment back.
-He was tired of waiting for federal rental assistance and wondered aloud “what they’re doing with that money?”
+PROVIDENCE, R.I.
+(AP) — Gabe Imondi, a 74-year-old landlord from Rhode Island, had come to court hoping to get his apartment back.
+He was tired of waiting for federal rental assistance and wondered aloud, “What they’re doing with that money?”

 Hours later, Luis Vertentes, in a different case, was told by a judge he had three weeks to clear out of his one-bedroom apartment in nearby East Providence.
 The 43-year-old landscaper said he was four months behind on rent after being hospitalized for a time.